doyoubi/undermoon/README.md

 But what if the `checker.py` fails?
 What if we have multiple `checker.py` running, but they have different views about the liveness of nodes?

-Well, this checker script is only for those who just want a simple solution.
+Well, this checker script is only for those who just wants a simple solution.
 For serious distributed systems, we should use some other robust solution.
 This is where the `Coordinator` comes in.